developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ##Configuring gpg

-As I am currently working with a client that requires encrypted messages for all internal communications, it was necessary for me to setup and configure mutt with gpg encryption.
+As I am currently working with a client that requires encrypted messages for all internal communications, it was necessary for me to setup and configure mutt with encryption.
 I am using [GPGTools for OSX](https://gpgtools.org/).
-After installing and setting up my necessary keys, here is the config that I need to place in the file ~/.mutt/gpg.rc (your file location may vary), this is only a slight modification of the stock gpg configuration.
+After installing and setting up my necessary keys, here is the config that I needed to place in the file ~/.mutt/gpg.rc (your file location may vary), this is only a slight modification of the stock gpg configuration.

 {% codeblock GPG Configuration - gpg.sh %}
 # -*-muttrc-*-